juhasev/sample-ninja-help/project-participants.md

 #### Menu actions

-Click on the **triple dot** button on each row to reveal menu for available operations such as edit panelist.
+Click on the **triple dot** button on each row to reveal menu for available operations.

+**Edit panelist** Will take you to panelist edit screen.
 **Disqualify (quality)** Will disqualify panelist by changing ```completed``` status to ```qualify```.
 **Disqualify (duplicate)** Will disqualify panelist by changing ```completed``` status to ```duplicate```.